josecfreittas/npm_deps/README.md

 ### A tool to help you manage your NPM dependencies in Elixir projects without the need of Node.js or NPM in your project or in your machine.

-⚠️ This project is very experimental, in early development, and should be used with caution.

 ## Setup